 Most locals who don't own private vehicles rely on shared taxis that charge per seat.
 Alternatively, they rely on mini buses.
 Few buses operate on long journeys across the country.

-Travellers should not dismiss these warnings as the exaggerations of first-world critics accustomed to good roads, well-maintained vehicles and road rules that are (relatively speaking) well observed by licensed drivers.
+Travelers should not dismiss these warnings as the exaggerations of a traveler who is accustomed to good roads, well-maintained vehicles and road rules that are (relatively speaking) well observed by licensed drivers.

 On 10 Mar 2011, Guinean Afrik TV reporter, Aboubacar Camara, made the following comments: